TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 in consensus, it must _catchup_ to the rest of the network by asking for the more recent transactions that it does not have.

-The `solana catchup` command is a tool that tells you how far behind the network your validator is and how quickly you are catching up:
+The `trezoa catchup` command is a tool that tells you how far behind the network your validator is and how quickly you are catching up:

 ```
-solana catchup <pubkey>
+trezoa catchup <pubkey>
 ```

 If you see a message about trying to connect, your validator may not be part of the network yet.
-Make sure to check the logs and double check `solana gossip` and `solana validators` to make sure your validator is running properly.
+Make sure to check the logs and double check `trezoa gossip` and `trezoa validators` to make sure your validator is running properly.

 Once you are happy that the validator can start up without errors, the next step is to create a system service to run the `validator.sh` file automatically.
 Stop